SpektraSystems/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

 ### Task 1: Register Model using Azure Machine Learning Python SDK

 1. Download the [**Register Model.ipynb**](./notebooks/Register&#32;Model.ipynb) notebook to your computer, by selecting the **Raw** view in GitHub, and then **right-click + Save as**.
-This is the notebook you will step through executing in this exercise.If you are not able to  redirected to the path provided in link you can go to Labguide icon provided in the Desktop of Your Virtual Machine, go to **Hands on Lab** , select **Hol step-by-step** go to the step where you have to go to the path of file.
+This is the notebook you will step through executing in this exercise.If you are not able to  redirected to the path provided in link you can go to Labguide icon provided in the Desktop of Your Virtual Machine, go to **Hands on Lab** , select **Hol step-by-step** go to the step where you are accesing the path of file and performing the steps.

 2. In the Studio, navigate to **Notebooks**, and select **Upload files** option in the top menu.